-- A high resolution system timer (for example, an Intel 8254). - A high resolution timer within the processor (such as, the local APIC timer or the timestamp counter).
+- A high resolution system timer (for example, an Intel 8254). - A high resolution timer within the processor (such as, the local APIC timer or the time-stamp counter).

-For additional information, see the IA-32 Intel® Architecture Optimization Reference Manual.
+For additional information, see the Intel® 64 and IA-32 Architectures Optimization Reference Manual.

-7.11.6.7 Place Locks and Semaphores in Aligned, 128-Byte Blocks of Memory

-When software uses locks or semaphores to synchronize processes, threads, or other code sections; Intel recommends that only one lock or semaphore be present within a cache line.
-In an Intel Xeon processor MP (which have 128-byte wide cache lines), following this recommendation means that each lock or semaphore should be contained in a 128-byte block of memory that begins on a 128-byte boundary.
+7.11.6.7 Place Locks and Semaphores in Aligned, 128-Byte Blocks of Memory on Intel NetBurst microarchitecture (which support 128-byte sector consisting of two cache lines), following this recommendation means that each lock or semaphore should be contained in a 128-byte block of memory that begins on a 128-byte boundary.
 The practice minimizes the bus traffic required to service locks.